asimsinan/ai-task-generator/docs/command-reference.md

-# Task Master Command Reference
+# AI Task Generator Command Reference

 Here's a comprehensive reference of all available commands: